libyui/libyui/README.md

 Libyui is a widget abstraction library providing graphical (Qt) and text-based (NCurses) front-ends.

-The is also a Gtk front-end with (limited) community support.
+There is also a Gtk front-end with (limited) community support.

 Originally, libyui was developed for [YaST](https://yast.github.io/), but it can be also used in independent projects.